Although she has now crossed over the Rainbow Bridge, this gentle dog was the most famous dog in the Yukon for several

 When Penny's Place opened in about 1998 to serve highway traffic with food and local crafts, Penny quickly became a celebrity.
 Always visible, she was never pushy about

 getting treats, and travellers loved her.
-A brochure telling her story was printed, and no doubt are in travel collections around the world now - see a pdf copy of that brochure here.
+A brochure telling her story was printed, and no doubt copies are in travel collections around the world now - see a pdf copy of that brochure here.

 Rest in peace, Penny.

 The Yukon is "dog heaven", with adventures around every corner and thousands of passionate dog-loving residents.
 Obituaries of the type seen at the top are fairly common